Nonparametric Regression for 3D Point Cloud Learning

+\begin{remark} Both $d$ and $r$ are parameters for the spline space $\mathcal{S}_d^r(\triangle)$, which determines the smoothness of the TPST estimator and are usually predetermined by the user.
+Practically, as long as $d \geq r$, we can construct the spline bases.
+If $d \geq 6r+3$, we can achieve the full approximation (approximation with optimal convergence rate) order, as shown in Lemma \ref{LEM:appord}.
+A higher value of $d$ indicates a higher degree polynomial, which can result in a higher computation burden; see our analysis in Section 6.
+In practice, the choice of $d$ and $r$ is closely tied to the intended interpretation of the estimated function.
+If the goal is to enhance the signal-to-noise ratio for visualization or to suggest a simple parametric model, then a slightly oversmoothed function with a subjectively chosen parameter may be appropriate.
+However, if the focus is on accurately estimating the regression function and preserving local structures, then a slightly undersmoothed function may be more suitable. \end{remark}

 0.2in \textbf{3.
-Penalized spline estimators} 0.1in {3.\arabic{table}} {3.\arabic{figure}} {3.\arabic{equation}} With all the preparations in the previous introduction, we apply the trivariate spline over tetrahedral partition to estimate functions on a topologically and/or geometrically complex 3D domain $\Omega$ in this section.
-For observations $\{(\bs{v}_i, Y_i)\}_{i=1}^n$, we consider the following nonparametric regression model
+Penalized spline estimators} 0.1in {3.\arabic{table}} {3.\arabic{figure}} {3.\arabic{equation}} With all the preparations in the previous introduction, we apply the trivariate spline over the triangulation to recognize the underlying signal from 3D point clouds in this section.